Published Aug 10, 2021

 Below Deck with Lower Decks: Mike McMahan Breaks Down Season 1

 The series creator sits down with StarTrek.com to talk all things Lower Decks!

 Star Trek: Lower Decks creator Mike McMahan has gone from running a Star Trek fan account (@TNG_S8) to living the dream of writing his own Star Trek series.
-Lower Decks just wrapped up its first season with an action-packed finale that was a TNG fan’s dream come true.
-The episode had cameos from fan favorite characters, dramatic sacrifices, and, of course, some big changes that set the stage for season two.
+Lower Decks just wrapped up its first season with an action-packed finale that was a Star Trek: The Next Generation fan’s dream come true.
+The episode had cameos from fan-favorite characters, dramatic sacrifices, and, of course, some big changes that set the stage for Season 2.